AWrightIV/Ripl-spellchecker-homework/README.md

 # Details on my version

 This implementation with TypeScript is intended to demonstrate adherence to SOLID principles, readability, and 100% test coverage.
 It corrects all the cases listed and all permutations of them.
 The entire time I was developing, I relied on jest to determine whether my code met the requirements.
-To see my code running the way that I did, run "npm run test" or "yarn test."
+To see my code running the way that I did, setup with "npm install" and run "npm run test" or "yarn test."

 # Original Problem Description